DistrictDataLabs/yellowbrick/docs/api/classifier/prcurve.rst

 .. image:: images/multiclass_precision_recall.png

-A more complex Precision-Recall curve can be computed, however, displaying the each curve individually, along with F1-score ISO curves (e.g. that show the relationship between precision and recall for various F1 scores).
+A more complex Precision-Recall curve can be computed, however, displaying each curve individually, along with F1-score ISO curves (e.g. that show the relationship between precision and recall for various F1 scores).

 .. code:: python